Lasers and IPL - What Is The Difference?

 IPL (Intense Pulsed Light) produces light of various wavelengths.
 Each pulse is a cocktail of wavelengths with each wavelength having a different effect on tissue.
 With this complexity there is a need for high quality education and training in the safe use of IPL devices.
 It is important that an operator understands the difference between a Laser and an IPL - otherwise they could cause injury.

 Some 'Laser Clinics' do not have a laser.
-Lasers are normally significantly more expensive to buy than IPL so many establishments only buy or rent an IPL.
+Lasers are more expensive to buy than IPLs and so some establishments only buy or rent an IPL.
 Although there are a few high quality and expensive IPLs on the market there are also many cheap models that have not been subjected to any clinical trials.
-These very basic IPL devices tend to be used by beauty salons for economic reasons rather than for their performance.
 Safety, training and technical support can be an issue.
 They are often underpowered devices.
 When a device is underpowered it will not produce acceptable results.
 In hair removal treatment this can result in hair miniaturisation rather than removal.
 "My hair is getting thinner" is a common observation after treatment sessions with a low powered device.
 Thin hair is actually more difficult to remove than thick hair and so making your hair thin is not good.
 Clients are then required to have many more treatment sessions.

-FDA Approval All the major manufacturers of high quality laser and IPL systems apply for the United States FDA approval, without it they are not allowed to sell their machines in the USA.
+FDA Approval.
+All the major manufacturers of high quality laser and IPL systems apply for the United States FDA approval.
+Without it they are not allowed to sell their machines in the USA.
 This certification has become a worldwide benchmark for quality laser and IPL systems.
 Many of the cheap Far East laser and IPL products would not pass the test and so they do not have FDA approval.
-We strongly advise people to avoid treatment with Laser and IPL devices that do not have FDA approval.
+We advise people to avoid treatment with Laser and IPL devices that do not have FDA approval.

-The main advantage of an IPL is in its generality.
-The multiwavelength output is useful for non-specific applications such as removing pigmentation and treating diffuse redness on the skin.
+The main feature of IPL is its generality.
+It is useful for non-specific applications such as removing pigmentation and treating diffuse redness on the skin.
 The more powerful IPLs can be used for effective hair removal but not on very dark skinned individuals because there is a risk of causing burns.
 For hair removal on dark skin an Nd:YAG Laser is the safest technology available*.

 * this is supported by several clinical studies